 The Take Home

-Issues with white spots on fingernails is that which a lot of persons still battles with secretly But then, this article has brought light and I’m pretty sure you’ve figured the best way out to deal with them right?
+Issues with white spots on fingernails are that which a lot of persons still battles with secretly But then, this article has brought light, and I’m pretty sure you’ve figured the best way out to deal with them right?

-However, if those spots are caused by other factors, then I recommend you see a doctor as soon as possible.
+However, if other factors cause those spots, then I recommend you see a doctor as soon as possible.

-Hope you’ve learnt something new? if yes, don’t forget to spread the word through our SHARE buttons below.
+I hope you’ve learnt something new?
+If yes, don’t forget to spread the word through our SHARE buttons below.
 Thanks